What is S.A.V.E?

 S.A.V.E. scholarship requirements

 - Maintain a C+ average in school.
-Mid-term report cards and a final report card must be submitted to the appropriate program manger within one week of issuance.
+Mid-term report cards and a final report card must be submitted to the appropriate program director within one week of issuance.
 Any grade below a C- will suspend the scholarship award until the grade improves.
 If an unsatisfactory grade is received, the child, parent and program manager will meet to discuss a timeline for when the grade must improve.
 If the grade does not improve by the agreed upon date, the scholarship will be revoked.

 - Regular school attendance.
 Any unexcused absence may result in a scholarship probationary period.